 What is the sweetest wine?

-When it comes to indulging in a truly sweet and decadent wine, few can compare to the legendary Tokaji Eszencia.
+When it comes to indulging in a truly sweet and decadent wine, few red wines can compare to the legendary Tokaji Eszencia.
 Originating from the Tokaj region of Hungary, this unique dessert wine is renowned for its unparalleled sweetness and rich history.

 Made from grapes affected by noble rot, known as botrytis cinerea, each drop of Tokaji Eszencia is a pure nectar extracted from overripe berries.
 The result is an incredibly concentrated liquid gold that captivates the palate with its luscious flavors.